January 23, 2022

 Imagine what it might be like to fix our eyes on Jesus!
 Because when we focus our attention completely on Him, we can also see our place in the world more clearly.
 Instead of letting our gaze settle on those things that irritate us, anger us, or cause us pain when we ponder them, we would see only Jesus, and the disagreements that divide us would lose their importance.

 We would see the ways our lives impact others with greater clarity.
-When our eyes are fixed on Jesus, we can recognize our part in the systems that send out the false message that some people have more value than others, that some people deserve more than others – and we can start to do something to change those systems.
+When our eyes are fixed on Jesus, we can recognize our part in systems sending out false messages that some people have more value than others, that some people deserve more than others – and we can start to do something to change those systems.

 We can demonstrate in real and powerful ways that every human being has value and worth to God.
-As Dominique Gilliard reminded me this week, “There are no disposable people in the kingdom of God.”
+As Dominique Gilliard is fond of saying, “There are no disposable people in the kingdom of God.”

 When our eyes are fixed on Jesus, good news is good news.
 We engage with Christ in the work of making what’s wrong with the world right.
 Issues of mercy and justice are no longer just issues we talk about – mercy and justice become real in the person of Jesus Christ, working through us.